shoui520/shoui520.github.io/docs/vn-android.md

 <ol>
   <li>Download the APK from above, install it, and open the application while connected to the internet.
 It will download all the necessary data for it to run.</li>
-  <li>After the installation is complete, swipe the screen to the right or click on the three stacked lines at the top-left, go to <code>Containers</code>, and then click on the + button to create a container.</li>
+  <li>After the installation is complete, swipe the screen to the right or click on the button with three stacked lines in the top-left corner, go to <code>Containers</code>, and then click on the "+" button to create a container.</li>
   <li>Container settings:
     <ul>
       <li><code>Name</code> -> You can choose anything.
 It doesn't matter.</li>